 It’s no secret that the idea of healthier and more mindful living is on the rise.
 Incorporating balance into daily work life is becoming more and more important to reduce stress and stay at the top of your game.
 Businesses know that in order to keep their employees performing at a high level, they need to improve their incentive programs.
-A retreat or trip with wellness activities incorporated into the overall event not only shows employees that management cares about them, but it also leaves them feeling energized and rejuvenated.
+A retreat or trip with wellness activities incorporated into the overall event not only shows attendees that management cares about them, but it also leaves them feeling energized and rejuvenated.
 According to a recent study, wellness is the second largest trend for incentive travel programs this year.

 At Bishop-McCann, we have found that scheduling health and wellness activities into any event proves to be a successful addition.
 Here are a few activities that have been very popular with meeting attendees as of late: